scionproto/scion/doc/control-plane.rst

 This trivially allows peering shortcuts between non-core ASes and ASes.

-Whenever an AS is queried for up- or down-segments that terminate in that same AS, and if the AS has any peering links, it will return a "zero"-hop segment that contains only the AS itself and its peering links.
+Whenever an AS is queried for up- or down-segments that terminate in that same AS, and if the AS has any peering links, it will return a single-AS segment that contains only the AS itself and its peering links.